jigpu/linuxwacom-wiki-archive/wiki/Fixed_device_files_with_udev.md

  - HOWTO
 ---

-The USB Wacom tablet may be assigned to a different */dev/input/event\#* after each reboot.
+<noinclude> The USB Wacom tablet may be assigned to a different
+*/dev/input/event\#* after each reboot.
 To resolve this issue, you can link Wacom USB tablet to */dev/input/wacom*.
 It can be done by adding the following rules in */etc/udev/rules.d/60-wacom.rules*.
 Some distributions use a different number for the file name.
 Please look for proper one with wacom under */etc/udev/rules.d*.

 **Note: there is little reason to do this.** The most common consumer of Wacom events, the X server, will automatically detect the correct device files.
 This setup is only needed if you are planning to have a static [xorg.conf](xorg.conf "wikilink") setup.

-Below are examples from Debian GNU/Linux distribution:
+Below are examples from Debian GNU/Linux distribution: </noinclude>
 Systems with only one Wacom device:

         # udev rules for wacom tablets.